-I purchased an upgrade but the PianoMeter just reverted to the Free version.
+I purchased an upgrade but PianoMeter just reverted to the Free version.

 This sometimes happens when something deletes or resets the app’s internal data that tells it that it’s been unlocked in the past.
 It can also happen when you switch devices (see below) and it tends to happen more often on iOS than on Android.